|

 Upto 1939 all British military vehicles were given both a civilian

-registration plate and a "painted on" military Census number (also
+registration plate (Middlesex series numbers for the Army) and a "painted on" military Census number (also

 refered to as WD number).